History of the Dinka people

+The Dinka are a Nilotic ethnic group who primarily live in Sudan and South Sudan.
+Their history originates in what is now Gezira, continuing to the modern day.

 Origins

 The Dinka originated from the Gezira in what became Sudan.
-In ancient times, this area was once occupied by the Kingdom of Kush.
+In ancient times, this area was occupied by the Kingdom of Kush.

 Medieval times

-In medieval times the region they occupied was ruled by the kingdom of Alodia, a Christian, multi-ethnic empire in Nubia.
+In medieval times, the Dinka occupied a region ruled by the kingdom of Alodia (also called Alwa), a Christian, multi-ethnic empire in Nubia.
 Living in its southern periphery and interacting with the Nubians, the Dinka absorbed a sizable amount of Nubian vocabulary.
 From the 13th century, with the disintegration of Alodia, the Dinka began to migrate out of Gezira, fleeing slave raids, military conflict, and droughts.

-Conflict over pastures and cattle raids has occurred between Dinka and Nuer as they battled for grazing land.
+Conflict over pastures and cattle raids occurred between Dinka and Nuer as they battled for grazing land.